eXascaleInfolab/bench-vldb20/README.md

   - import the file to `TestingFramework/bin/Debug/data/{name}/{name}_normal.txt` (`name` is the name of your data).
   - Requirements: rows>= 1'000, columns>= 10, column separator: empty space, row separator: newline

+## Algorithm customization

+- Our benchmark allows to add your own algorithm to the benchmark
+- The algorithm needs to be written in C++ and uses Armadillo
+- We provide a detailed tutorial on how to add a new algorithm [here](https://github.com/eXascaleInfolab/bench-vldb20/tree/master/Algorithms).

 ___

 ## Contact